 - A checklist of needs (proper attire, cell phones with pertinent contacts, flashlight, etc.) should also be reviewed.
 (See “Trapping Protocols” for a checklist example.)

 - Use the situational awareness color code system (see below) whenever operating in the field.

 - When at the field site, before, during and after trapping: Survey the area for potential threats or risks before getting out of the vehicle and starting work.
 Threats include hostile people, aggressive or loose dogs inside or outside a yard, and debris such as broken glass or needles.
 Pay particular attention to areas prone to high conflict.

 - Use the “buddy system.”
 If possible, use neighborhood watch groups in areas where safety is of serious concern.

-- Rely on support from law enforcement officers and/or animal control officers when dealing with people known to be hostile and when working in areas where safety is of serious concern.
-Develop relationships with law enforcement officers and/or animal control officers in advance, and have relevant phone numbers programmed into mobile phones.
+- Rely on support from law enforcement officers and/or field enforcement officers when dealing with people known to be hostile and when working in areas where safety is of serious concern.
+Develop relationships with law enforcement officers and/or field enforcement officers in advance, and have relevant phone numbers programmed into mobile phones.
 For additional information, see Conflict Resolution for the Animal Welfare Field and “Solutions to Cat-Related Issues.”

 - Look around the environment for possible escape routes in case of an emergency and always plan for an escape route.
 For example, on dead-end streets or cul-de-sacs, always park the vehicle facing the exit and ensure that there’s easy access to the driver’s seat).